Poppy’s Fund supports maternity services at Queen Charlotte’s & Chelsea and St

-As well as raising much needed funds we also aim to raise awareness of the neonatal, maternity and bereavement services within the Imperial College Healthcare NHS Trust and Poppy's Fund is a charitable fund set up to facilitate these services.
+As well as raising much needed funds we also aim to raise awareness of the neonatal, maternity and bereavement services within the Imperial College Healthcare NHS Trust.

 We have been working with staff across the Trust to come up with a list of areas that they feel would most benefit from the money raised by Poppy's Fund.
 Staff are encouraged to put forward proposals for spend they feel would make the most impact and they are encouraged to engage in Poppy's Fund every step of the way.